flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-lein-run.md

 In the next post, we'll learn:

+* How Leiningen avoids waste with a trampoline
 * How Leiningen manages dependencies
 * How to distribute a full application
 * How to distribute a library